nabbelbabbel/gitlab-cir-ubuntu-latex/README.md

-# Docker image with gitlab-ci-multi-runner to run builds for LaTeX documents.
+# Docker image with GitLab CI Runner to run builds for LaTeX documents.

-Docker image with gitlab-ci-multi-runner, which can run builds for LaTeX
+Docker image with GitLab CI Runner, which can run builds for LaTeX

 ## How to use